Anne Jackson

-Life and career
+Early life

 Jackson was born in Millvale, Pennsylvania in 1925, the daughter of Stella Germaine (née Murray) and John Ivan Jackson, a barber.
 She was the youngest of three daughters, after Catherine, eight years older, and Beatrice, three years older.
 Her year of birth had been misreported for years as 1926, the year Jackson gave in a 1962 interview.

 Jackson's mother was of Irish Catholic descent and her father, whose original name was Ivan Jakšeković, had emigrated from Croatia (then part of Austria-Hungary) in 1918.
 Her family moved to Brooklyn, New York when she was eight years old.
 She attended Franklin K. Lane High School.

+Career

 In New York, Jackson trained at the Neighborhood Playhouse and the Actors Studio.
 She made her Broadway debut in 1945.
 Her theater credits included Summer and Smoke, Arms and the Man, Luv, The Waltz of the Toreadors, Mr. Peters' Connections and Lost in Yonkers.

 Jackson's screen credits include The Tiger Makes Out, The Secret Life of an American Wife, How to Save a Marriage and Ruin Your Life, Lovers and Other Strangers, Dirty Dingus Magee, Folks!, and The Shining.
 Her many television appearances include Armstrong Circle Theatre, Academy Theatre, The Philco Television Playhouse, Studio One, The Untouchables, The Defenders, multiple appearances, as different, similar, characters on Gunsmoke, Marcus Welby, M.D., Rhoda, The Facts of Life, Highway to Heaven, Law & Order, and ER.
 She narrated Stellaluna on an episode of the PBS series Reading Rainbow.

 In March 2017, the Harry Ransom Center announced the acquisition of Anne Jackson's archive along with her husband's.
 It opened for research in 2018.